msiemens/tinydb/docs/extend.rst

 Write a Serializer
 ------------------

-TinyDB's default storage is fairly limited when it comes to supported data types.
+TinyDB's default JSON storage is fairly limited when it comes to supported data types.
 If you need more flexibility, you can implement a Serializer.
-This allows TinyDB to handle classes it otherwise couldn't serialize.
+This allows TinyDB to handle classes it couldn't serialize otherwise.
 Let's see how a Serializer for ``datetime`` objects could look like:

 .. code-block:: python